mikefieldmay/tech_test_noughts_and_crosses/README.md

 As a hardcore gamer,
 so I can draw,
 I want the game to finish when all spaces are taken.

+As a hardcore gamer,
+so I can see what I'm doing,
+I want the game to have a nice display.
 ```

 Getting Started